ksu-hmi/meal-prep-manager/README.md

 # Shopping List Generator
 The tool can create shopping lists based on the chosen recipes, potentially categorized by store section to make grocery shopping easier.

+#Foods
+The 'foods.xlsx' file holds a template of food choices with nutritonal facts and prices that can be updated to fit the market today.

 # Recipe Database and Sources
 Describe where the recipes come from (e.g., a built-in database, external APIs, or user uploads) and how users can search or filter for specific types.